M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

 The repository consists of the following files/folders:

 👉 Readme file 📜
 Basic information about the repository.
-Here, the materials that the participants (industry experts and experienced Scrum practitioners) used in the research are described.
+Here, the materials used by the participants (industry experts and experienced Scrum practitioners) in the research are described.

 👉 Materials 📃
 The repository contains materials related to the research.
 Here you can find the following: